 When you’re searching for a therapist, look for someone who specializes in geriatric mental health.
 These professionals have dedicated their careers to understanding the specific challenges and transitions that come with aging.
 Their expertise goes beyond general anxiety treatment.
 They are skilled in discussing topics like relationships with caregivers, managing loneliness, coping with physical health problems, and even end-of-life concerns.
 A specialist understands the context of your life, which makes therapy more relevant and effective.
 At Blue Moon, our licensed therapists focus exclusively on supporting older adults, ensuring you receive care from someone who gets it.

-Confirm Their Experience with Anxiety in Older Adults
+Do They Have Experience with Anxiety in Seniors?

 Anxiety can show up differently later in life.
 It might be closely linked to a new health diagnosis, grief, or major life changes.
 That’s why it’s so important to find a therapist with direct experience treating anxiety in older adults.
 An experienced therapist won’t offer generic advice; they will provide coping strategies tailored to your situation.
 They understand how physical health and emotional well-being are connected and can help you work through worries that are specific to this stage of life.
 When you speak with a potential therapist, don’t hesitate to ask about their background in helping seniors manage anxiety.
 This ensures you’re working with someone who has the right skills to support you.